 Station 6: With the surface of the Moon now familiar to you, and your perception of the surface of the Earth in mind, compare the Earth's surface to the surface of the Moon.
-Does the Earth's surface have more craters or less craters than the surface of the Moon?
+Does the Earth's surface have more craters or fewer craters than the surface of the Moon?
 Discuss two differences between the Earth and the Moon that could explain this.
 (5 points)

-3.4.2 The Chemical Composition of the Moon: Keys to its Origin reveal its history and origin.
+12.5 The Chemical Composition of the Moon: Keys to its Origin

+Station 7: Now we want to examine the chemical composition of the Moon to reveal its history and origin.
 The formation of planets (and other large bodies in the solar system like the Moon) is a violent process.
-Planets grow through the process of "accretion": the gravity of the young planet pulls on nearby material, and this material crashes into the young planet, heating it, and creating large craters.
-In the earliest days of the solar system, so much material was being accreted by the planets, that they were completely molten.
+Planets grow through the process of accretion: the gravity of the young planet pulls on nearby material, and this material crashes into the young planet, heating it, and creating large craters.
+In the earliest days of the solar system, so much material was being accreted by the planets that they were completely molten.
 That is, they were in the form of liquid rock, like the lava you see flowing from some volcanoes on the Earth.
-Just like the case with water, heavier objects in molten rock sink to the bottom more quickly than lighter material.
+Just as with water, denser objects in molten rock sink to the bottom more quickly than less dense material.
 This is also true for chemical elements.
 Iron is one of the heaviest of the common elements, and it sinks toward the center of a planet more quickly than elements like silicon, aluminum, or magnesium.
 Thus, near the Earth's surface, rocks composed of these lighter elements dominate.
-In lava, however, we are seeing molten rock from deeper in the Earth coming to the surface, and thus lava and other volcanic (or "igneous") rock, can be rich in iron, nickel, titanium, and other high-density elements.
+In lava, however, we are seeing molten rock from deeper in the Earth coming to the surface, and thus lava and other volcanic (or "igneous") rock can be rich in iron, nickel, titanium, and other high-density elements.